In 2020, the coronavirus pandemic introduced Americans to many changes. One of them was adopting virtual hearings in court.

 Why Are Streaming Court Hearings Necessary?

-Depending on what part of the country a proceeding is held in, various safety procedures are put in place to protect everyone.
+Depending on the location of the proceeding, various safety procedures are implemented to protect everyone.
 Social distancing precautions taken to protect everyone during the country’s most recent pandemic have increased virtual court hearings.

 Have Online Court Hearings Impacted Jury Trials?